Advanced

 Summary

-In June 2025, the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) issued a formal finding that Harvard University violated Title VI of the Civil Rights Act by permitting antisemitic harassment on campus.
-The OCR concluded that Harvard exhibited “deliberate indifference” to severe, pervasive, and objectively offensive harassment of Jewish and Israeli students by other students and faculty over an extended period.
-This conclusion was based on evidence including Harvard’s own Task Force on Combating Antisemitism and Anti-Israeli Bias, congressional reports, and media accounts documenting episodes of vandalism, harassment, and physical violence spanning 19 months.
+In June 2025, the U.S. Department of Health and Human Services Office for Civil Rights issued a formal finding that Harvard University violated Title VI of the Civil Rights Act by permitting antisemitic harassment on campus.
+The Office for Civil Rights concluded that Harvard exhibited “deliberate indifference” to severe, pervasive, and objectively offensive harassment of Jewish and Israeli students by other students and faculty over an extended period.
+The finding relied in part on Harvard’s own Task Force on Combating Antisemitism and Anti-Israeli Bias, as well as congressional and media documentation describing vandalism, harassment, and physical confrontations occurring over roughly nineteen months.

-Also in early July, the Trump administration announced plans to subpoena Harvard for information concerning alleged misconduct by foreign students, underscoring broader federal scrutiny of the university’s international programs alongside the antisemitism investigation.
+Also in early July 2025, federal officials announced plans to subpoena Harvard for records relating to alleged misconduct involving foreign students, signaling expanded federal scrutiny of the university’s international programs alongside the antisemitism investigation and accreditation concerns.